 Leadership Curriculum Integration

-Enriching traditional Honors or Advanced Placement curriculum by pushing the boundaries of the relationship between traditional course content and leadership and service curriculum integration is the goal of the AAPLE cohort class leadership curriculum integration.
-The AAPLE Academy has identified traits, objectives, and competencies of leadership that are incorporated into each cohort class.
-The AAPLE Foundation supports leadership curriculum projects and two leadership enrichment excursions that reinforce the study of both leadership within traditional curriculum.
+Enriching traditional Honors or Advanced Placement curriculum by pushing the boundaries of the relationship between traditional course content and leadership and service curriculum is the goal of the AAPLE cohort class leadership curriculum integration.
+The AAPLE Academy has identified eight competencies of leadership that are at the center of all assignments, projects, and excursions incorporated into each cohort class.
+The AAPLE Foundation supports leadership curriculum projects and two leadership enrichment excursions each semester that reinforce the study of leadership and civic service within traditional curriculum.
 Students are asked to make public presentations, debate issues, study past and contemporary leaders, submit leadership projects, and produce comprehensive four-year leadership portfolios that enhance a student’s understanding of the practice of leadership.